artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 ```

 [Switching](https://github.com/moby/moby/issues/38759#issuecomment-473909447) to `iptables-nft` restores the legacy `--dport` option.
 Note that whenever you update the Linux kernel, the option may become unavailable again until the next reboot.

+## Fixing slow pip downloads

+One day my `pip install` suddenly became comically slow, seemingly on the order of 10 kB/s.
+A `pip -vvv` revealed that it was hanging on "Starting new HTTPS connection (1) pypi.org", which led me to [this post](https://www.reddit.com/r/bashonubuntuonwindows/comments/8rplxw/python_pip_takes_forever_on_wsl/e0twr6z/?utm_source=reddit&utm_medium=web2x&context=3) that correctly identified my issue: pip tried and failed to connect using multiple IPv6 addresses until it finally gave up and fell back to IPv4.

+My workaround was to simply [prefer IPv4](https://stackoverflow.com/a/31520715) by editing `/etc/gai.conf` 🤷

 ## Connecting to an L2TP/IPsec VPN